bringyourownideas/silverstripe-maintenance/README.md

 ## Features

 * Provides information about
- * complete list of installed composer packages, including global packages and dependencies,
+ * available updates for composer packages,
- * available updates for composer packages and
+ * known security issues of all installed packages, even dependencies of dependencies and
- * known security issues of all installed packages, even dependencies of dependencies.
+ * complete list of installed composer packages, including global packages and dependencies.
 * All information will be saved to the database as well as displayed in a model admin.
 * Scheduling of updates of the information